Are Poppers Legal?

 As a result, a small study found that between 2013 and 2019, popper usage between men, which was already at a very low rate, had halved.

 And that’s it for now.
-If you're planning to travel, we've also done some investigating on if you can take poppers onto a plane, which you might find useful.
+If you're planning to travel, we've also done some investigating on if you can take poppers onto a plane and if poppers show up in drug tests, which you might find useful.
 We’ll also be periodically updating this page with the background for other countries, so keep an eye out!